locationtech/geomesa/docs/user/cassandra/index.rst

 Cassandra Data Store
 ====================

-The GeoMesa Cassandra Data Store is found in the ``geomesa-cassandra`` in the source distribution.
+The GeoMesa Cassandra Data Store is found in the ``geomesa-cassandra`` directory in the source distribution.

 The GeoMesa Cassandra DataStore provides a GeoTools API backed by Cassandra for geospatial data.
 Currently, the